svalinn/DAGMC/doc/usersguide/index.rst

 This document is intended for users of the DAGMC toolkit who want to better understand all the potential workflows for each Monte Carlo code.
-UW Madison have developed several workflows and exactly which workflow suits your needs depends on which codes you expect to use and how much manual data transfer you wish to do.
+UW - Madison has developed several workflows for the Monte Carlo codes it supports.
+Exactly which workflow suits your needs depends on which codes you expect to use and how much manual data transfer you wish to do.

 +---------------------+----------------+----------------+
 | Feature             | Basic Workflow | UW2 Workflow   |